ZonCen/dotman/README.md

 - [x] Add possibility to automatically download your dotfiles folder from github and make it ready for `sync`
 - [x] Add flags for overwrite/force when adding files.
 - [x] Add verbose mode (show actions instead of silent ops).
+- [ ] Add support for user to check status of files

 ---